datasektionen/bawang-content/sektionen/organisation/body_en.md

 ## Our meetings

-The chapter has two types of formal meetings: chapter meetings, where all members are able to vote and have a say, as well as board meetings, where all members are welcome to participate and express their opinion but only the board can vote.
+The chapter has three types of formal meetings: chapter meetings, election meetings, and board meetings.
+All members are able to vote and have a say in the chapter meetings and election meetings but in the board meetings all members are welcome to participate and express their opinion but only the board can vote.
 All meeting protocols can be found under [protocols](/sektionen/dokument?lang=en#protocols).

 ### Chapter Meeting (Sektionsmöte, SM)

 Chapter meeting, or SM, is the chapter's highest decision-making body.
 They could be compared with the Computer Science Chapter's annual meeting, but there are multiple every year.
 Every member of the Computer Science Chapter has a right to speak their mind and vote at the SM.
 The most important decisions affecting the chapter are made during SMs.
 There are four ordinary SMs in the year; Budget-SM (Budget Meeting), Glögg-SM (Christmas Meeting), Revisions-SM (Audit meeting), and Val-SM (Election Meeting).
 More chapter meetings can be arranged according to demand.
 If you want to suggest an alteration in the documents you leave a motion to SM.
 To change the by-laws it is required to be passed at two separate SMs.
+If you're wondering how SMs work you can read the SM guide at [dsekt.se/smguide](https://dsekt.se/smguide) (currently only available in Swedish).

+### Election Meeting (Valmöte, VM)

+VM is like SM but there's only elections of chapter officials happening and no other decisions.
+However, it's not all positions that can be elected at VM, since some need to be elected at SM.

 ### D-directorate Meeting (D-rektoratsmöten, DM)